The Structure of Production

-The Structure of Production (2nd Edition)
+The Structure of Production (3rd Edition) New!

-(NYU Press, 2007)
+(NYU Press, 2015)

 A clash of economic theories continues to dominate into the twenty-first century.
 The battle lines are drawn between the Keynesian model of aggregate demand and consumer spending, and the supply-side model of capital investment and saving.
 Which best reflects the dynamics of the booming global economy?
 Does aggregate demand determine business activity, new technology, and job creation?
 Or is economic growth driven by the agents of supply-entrepreneurs, capitalists, and savers?